Mixed Precision#

-In this tutorial, we will learn how to use Mixed Precision in Quark.
+In this topic, you will learn how to use Mixed Precision in Quark.

 What is Mixed Precision Quantization?#

-Mixed precision quantization involves using different precision levels for different parts of a neural network, such as using 8-bit integers for some layers while retaining higher precision (e.g., 16-bit or 32-bit floating point) for others.
+Mixed precision quantization involves using different precision levels for different parts of a neural network, such as using 8-bit integers for some layers while retaining higher precision, for example, 16-bit or 32-bit floating point, for others.
 This approach leverages the fact that not all parts of a model are equally sensitive to quantization.
-By carefully selecting which parts of the model can tolerate lower precision, mixed precision quantization achieves significant computational savings while minimizing the impact on model accuracy.
+By carefully selecting which parts of the model can tolerate lower precision, you achieve significant computational savings while minimizing the impact on model accuracy.

 Key Concepts#

-Hybrid Precision Representation: By combining multiple precision formats (e.g., FP32, FP16, INT8) within a single model, mixed precision quantization maximizes computational efficiency while maintaining high accuracy where it is most needed.
+3. Hybrid Precision Representation: By combining multiple precision formats, for example, FP32, FP16, INT8, within a single model, mixed precision quantization maximizes computational efficiency while maintaining high accuracy where it is most needed.

-Auto Mixed Precision: Quark for ONNX supports the auto mixed precision that automatically determine the precision levels for each node based on the acceptable accuracy loss defined by user.
+4. Auto Mixed Precision: Quark for ONNX supports auto mixed precision that automatically determines the precision levels for each node based on the acceptable accuracy loss defined by you.

 Benefits of Mixed Precision Quantization#